 - Arrange the paneer sticks in the air fryer.
 Lightly brush or spray with oil.
 Cook at 180 degrees or 360F for 5 minutes.

 - Turn the paneer sticks and cook for 5 more minutes, then serve.

 - Preheat the oven to 450 degrees.

 - Now using parchment paper or foil, line a baking pan.
 Place a rack on top.
-Place the skewers on the rack, and bake for 10-12 minutes, or until the paneer is roasted.
+Place the skewers on the rack, lightly brush or spray with oil and bake for 10-12 minutes, or until the paneer is roasted.